-You should modify analyze.cpp by writing code bodies for the two missing functions.
+You should modify analyze.cpp by filling in the missing code for the two incomplete functions.
 Type make bruteforce to compile the modified brute force analyzer, and test it on the file sample.enc.
 It was encrypted using the furnished keyshares file and key indices 4 and 31.

-You should not have to write more than 50 lines of C++ code to complete the brute force analyzer.
+No more than 50 lines of C++ code should be needed to complete the brute force analyzer.
 Of course, you will need to read and understand my code in order to see how your code fits in.

-I realize that some of you might not be very familiar with C++, so please feel free to ask the TA or me for help.
+I realize that some of you might not be very familiar with C++, so start early on this part, and please feel free to ask the TAs or me for help.